ninalover/SOS-Sorter/README.md

-# SOS-Sorter
-Script to sort SOS chests in UO
+Very simple GUI based script to sort chests in UO, using easyuo.